 Pupils will be taught by two teachers.
-With one, they will study topics from one Outline Paper in the Lower Sixth, followed by a Special Subject in the Upper Sixth.
-With the other teacher, pupils will study topics from a different Outline Paper in the Lower Sixth, whilst beginning to plan their Personal Investigation proposal.
-In the Upper Sixth, they will complete the Outline Paper and carry out the Personal Investigation.
-The course is assessed by three terminal exams, alongside the submission of a Personal Investigation in the Lent Term of the Upper Sixth.
-Pupils are encouraged to be flexible and open to studying different periods and can select their favoured historical topic as their Personal Investigation.
+The course is assessed by three terminal exams, alongside the submission of the independent Topic-based essay in the Upper Sixth Form.
+Pupils are encouraged to be flexible and open to studying different periods and can select their favoured historical topic as their topic-based essay.